hari35653565/fullstack-bank/README.md

 * Document the API with Open API and the Swagger UI framework
 * Implement backend integration tests using Mocha.js, Chai.js and Sinon.js with 100% coverage
 * implement E2E tests with the Cypress framework in conjunction with the Testing Library
-* Dockerize the application using Docker Compose
+* Dockerize the application using Docker Compose.

 <br />
 </details>